Hsu-Che-Wei/scKB/README.md

 # scKB
-Use kallisto and bustools to call the gene-cell matrix for both spliced and unspliced transcripts of scRNA-seq
+Use kallisto and bustools to call the gene-by-cell matrix for both spliced and unspliced transcripts of scRNA-seq

 ## Download